 There are plenty of places dedicated to those who gave their lives for the United States of America.
-Don’t put your history books in storage; if you’re planning your moving budget for hiring professional Washington DC movers, tell them to transport those titles to your new home so that you can brush up on historical facts.
+Don’t put your history books in storage or on the list of unwanted items for donation.
+Obtain enough packing materials for moving and bring them with you.
+If you’re planning your moving budget for hiring professional and reputable Washington DC movers who know all packing tips and tricks, tell them to transport those titles to your new home so that you can brush up on historical facts.

 If you want to check out some places dedicated to war and the military, the first one on the list should be the WW2 Memorial.
 This seven-acre area is made of granite, and it symbolizes the triumphant era in history, as well as peace.